Those were her exact words, except for "company namin" which is the insurance company she is representing. And so I thought of writing this post.

 Let this experience of ours be a lesson to those who are reading this post.

 If you have an existing VUL, its time that you contact your Financial Advisor for an update, and policy review.
-If you can no longer contact your Financial Advisor, you can book an appointment here and I can do a quick policy review with you online.
+If you can no longer contact your Financial Advisor, you can book an appointment here and I can do a 30-minute Financial Planning Consultation and policy review for FREE, as this is part of my advocacy.

 If you have plans of getting a VUL, sign one with a Financial Advisor that you personally know and trust, is competent, and with a company who is backed up with business expertise for more than a decade.
 Manulife Philippines, a subsidiary of Manulife Financial based in Canada, has been in the country for 117 years, and one of the leading insurance providers in the country today.